Skip to content

 • Logic nodes — choose different paths (If), wait, handle errors

-You can browse all available node types in the Node Library or by category:
+You can browse all available node types in the Node Reference or by category:

 1. Click Add first step.